Young People

 In smaller parishes like Trinity, the size of the Sunday School varies as older young people find themselves involved in such pursuits as getting into college, and new, younger children become old enough to participate in our “one room schoolhouse” Sunday School and grow to take the place of the recent grads.

-Recently we’ve been going through just such a transformation.
-Some of the young people who have been with us for more than a decade are at colleges far from our area (Dublin, Ireland in one case) — but in the newer young people we can see the process continuing.
+Recently we went through just such a transformation.
+Some of the young people who had been with us for more than a decade departed for college and grad school, a number of new young people were with us for five years or so but their family moved outside the area, and just as we were wondering where the next young people would come from, lo and behold, several new young people arrived!
 New young people find their way to us from a variety of sources, but once they arrive at Trinity, they tend to stick.

-At present we are just beginning the process of rebuilding from COVID-19, particularly our youth program.
-At the present time, we’re having Sunday School each Sunday morning at 9 AM, taught by the Rector.
+At the present time, we’re having Sunday School each Sunday morning at 9 AM, taught by the Rector and four parishioners — all with significant experience in Christian education of young people.

 Sunday School February 2022

-In past years, the number of young people has been small, but the relatively small number has an advantage: we know all of our young people as individuals, we know their families, we support them in their lives of faith, and, where we can, we support them in their lives outside Trinity as well.
+Typically, the number of young people is small, but the relatively small number has an advantage: we know all of our young people as individuals, we know their families, we support them in their lives of faith, and, where we can, we support them in their lives outside Trinity as well.

 new acolytes at Triity

 Above are our two of our acolytes on a Youth Sunday at Trinity (this was a couple of years ago).
-Our superb acolyte corps of four or five years ago has for the most part moved along, and it will be a while before the younger acolytes can fully replace them — and we’ve not had acolytes at all since COVID hit.
-But as you can see above, they have the fundamentals down, and once we are fully back in person with our young people vaccinated it will come back quickly.
-Still, it will be a while before we have a crew like the one below!Acolytes at Trinity
+Our superb acolyte corps of five or six years ago has moved along, and it will be a while before the younger young people can fully replace them — and we’ve not had acolytes at all since COVID hit.
+We look forward to a time when we can again have young people serving as acolytes again., but we know it will be a while before we have a crew like the one above!

-When Spring turns into Summer, Sunday School usually becomes Summer Sports, a tradition we have had at Trinity ever since a nine year old asked what the kids were supposed to be doing in the Summer when Sunday School didn’t meet.
+When Spring turns into Summer, Sunday School sometimes becomes Summer Sports, a tradition we have had at Trinity ever since a nine year old asked what the kids were supposed to be doing in the Summer when Sunday School didn’t meet.
 Asked for what SHE thought the kids could do, she responded “We could play soccer.”
 She was right.
 We had active Summer Soccer at Trinity for a few years until the young people requested a more varied program for Summer Sunday mornings, and now we provide a variety of sports, chosen by the young people themselves.
-However, with COVID, that has been on hold.
+Summer sports haven’t resumed since COVID, but we never say never!

 With the courtyard and our 8 acre field available for their use, there are lots of possibilities!